Legal

 Changes to this policy

 We may update this privacy policy from time to time to reflect changes in our practices, our service providers, or the law.
 Any changes will be published on this page, and the revised policy takes effect as soon as it is posted.
+The date at the top of this page shows when it was last updated.
 Please check back occasionally to stay informed about how we protect your information.

 This page is provided for general information and as a starting template; it is not legal advice.
 Please have it reviewed by a qualified solicitor before you rely on it.